-To be formally admitted to candidacy for the M.F.A. degree, students must have successfully completed two semesters of full-time graduate work, including ART 620 and 622, removed all deficiencies, possess a B (3.0) average in all courses taken during the first two semesters, and have an overall grade record consistent with the regulations stated in The Graduate School Bulletin.
+To be formally admitted to candidacy for the M.F.A. degree, students must have successfully completed two semesters of full-time graduate work, including ART 620 and 622, removed all deficiencies, possess a minimum of a B (3.0) average in all courses taken during the first two semesters, and have an overall grade record consistent with the regulations stated in The Graduate School Bulletin.
 In addition, the application to candidacy must be approved by a committee of the Art Department graduate faculty to be appointed by the department head.
 The committee will meet with students to review work and sign candidacy forms early in the fall semester of the second year of graduate work.
 Students are limited to two candidacy reviews.
 If a student is not admitted to candidacy during the first review, the review team will issue written recommendations for further studies.
 The second review will take place within a year of the first.
 Failure to pass candidacy for the second time will prohibit the student from continuing in the program.

 Oral Thesis Presentation